Hawaii Clean Energy Initiative

 Progress to Date

-Since the foundation of HCEI, we have implemented many of the foundational policies and innovative solutions needed to reduce our dependency on foreign oil, maximize our diverse portfolio of natural resources, and create employment and investment opportunities throughout the islands.
-Our state has earned many recognitions as a clean energy leader.
-As we move forward, we must continue to embrace innovative technologies and thoughtful decision-making.
+Since the foundation, HCEI has implemented many of the foundational policies and innovative solutions needed to reduce our dependency on foreign oil, maximize our diverse portfolio of natural resources, and create employment and investment opportunities throughout the islands.
+Our state has earned recognition as a clean energy leader and must continue to embrace innovative technologies and thoughtful decision-making.

-Significantly, we’re already meeting many of our goals.
+Significantly, many goals have been achieved.
 Hawaii currently enjoys a robust clean energy industry.
 Innovation is accelerating at a rapid rate, which in turn stimulates our economic growth.
 For example, the state is making exciting headway in the clean transportation sector.
 Presently, there are 12,716 EVs on Hawaii’s roads supported by 286 public electric vehicle charging stations.
 In renewable energy deployment, we’re investing in smart infrastructure and exploring next generation technologies.
 By harnessing power from resources such as solar, wind, geothermal, hydro, ocean, biomass and biofuels, Hawaii reached an important new milestone, generating a record 29.8% of our energy from renewable resources in 2019.